essentialkaos/knfgen/README.md

 You can download prebuilt binaries for Linux and macOS from [EK Apps Repository](https://apps.kaos.st/knfgen/latest).

-To install the latest prebuilt version of knfgen, do:
+To install the latest prebuilt version of `knfgen`, do:

 ```bash
 bash <(curl -fsSL https://apps.kaos.st/get) knfgen